fandreuz/parallel-kd-tree/README.md

 important, since using a CSV file which does not represent a k-d tree results in very bad-looking results.

-Navigate to the folder `visualization`, we visualize the tree for clarity:
+Navigate to the folder `visualization`, we visualize the directory tree for
+clarity:

 ```
 └──kd-tree